crismavictoria/Encoder/README.md

 •	Use the latest released .Net & C# with all possible new features they provide.

-• Server-side app should be hosted in Linux Docker container.

-• Host API & UI backend in different containers.

-•	Support basic authentication using nginx in another container.

 •	Business logic should be implemented as services, with unit tests for each respectively.